jwcxz/personal-site/src/content/notes/200706-tiny-mail-server-setup/body.md

 smtpd_relay_restrictions = ${{$compatibility_level} < {1} ? {} : {permit_mynetworks, permit_sasl_authenticated, defer_unauth_destination}}
 ```

-Optionally, you can use `smtpd_recipient_restrictions` to blacklist certain
+Optionally, you can use `smtpd_recipient_restrictions` to prohibit certain
 domains.
 In my case, an attacker has been trying to sign up for an unprotected
 service by using fake emails from my domain name.
 I reject all emails from
 that service.